 Charlotte: Oh thanks, thank you.
 All right, well, as we begin, we're going to just dive right in.
 So Deb, can you help us understand our nervous system, talk about the states of our nervous system and how each state has something to offer?

 Deb: So then on top of that system the next system that evolved was the sympathetic nervous system.
-The sympathetic nervous system when it is just doing its thing that it does to keep us going helps regulate or heart, helps pump our blood, has to do with breath and so it does all of these wonderful things in the background.
-And then when it's recruited for a survival response this is where fight or flight lives.
+The sympathetic nervous system when it is just doing its thing that it does to keep us going, helps regulate or heart, helps pump our blood, has to do with breath, and so it does all of these wonderful things in the background.
+And then when it's recruited for a survival response, this is where fight and flight lives.

 Charlotte: Our system is actually designed to be able to move in that way, up and down between these states.

 Deb: Right.
 Right.
-Yes, yes and once you understand and hierarchy and yes I put it on a ladder so ventral vagus at the top of the ladder where that place where we can see far and everything is there for us to take in and then we move down the ladder to sympathetic where we feel that need for fight or flight and things get a little more narrowly focused and then of the very bottom of the ladder work with that collapse steep at the bottom looking up to the top feels very far away, hard to get there, yes.
+Yes, yes and once you understand the hierarchy, and yes I put it on a ladder so ventral vagal at the top of the ladder where that place where we can see far and everything is there for us to take in.
+And then we move down the ladder to sympathetic where we feel that need for fight or flight and things get a little more narrowly focused.
+And then of the very bottom of the ladder work in that collapsed heap at the bottom looking up to the top feels very far away, hard to get there, yes.

-Charlotte: And so very compassionate your description because the felt sense of what you described from just how I move through my day, whether I have a bigger perspective or I feel a little contracted or I feel really more alone, in my experience, yes.
+Charlotte: And so very compassionate, your description because the felt sense of what you described from just how I move through my day, whether I have a bigger perspective, or I feel a little contracted or I feel really more alone, in my experience.

 Deb: And so the question becomes -- for ourselves first and then in our work with others -- the question is where are you on your ladder right now?
 Because that's telling you where is your nervous system right now?
-Because unless I'm in that ventral vagal state of openness and social engagements I can't connect with other people.
-I'm in a survival response which takes me out of connection so we want to live in a world where people are in a ventral vagal state of openness.
+Because unless I'm in that ventral vagal state of openness and social engagement I can't connect with other people.
+I'm in a survival response which takes me out of connection.
+So we want to live in a world where people are in a ventral vagal state of openness.

-Charlotte: Yes and I appreciate that going into our group because definitely as we're treading this territory together to honor that that's actually an aim to come in to relationship in a more conscious way.
+Charlotte: Yes and I appreciate that going into our group experience because definitely as we're treading this territory together, to honor that that's actually an aim to come in to relationship in a more conscious way.